Is Organic Farming Superior to Conventional farming?

-Furthermore, there are over 18 chemicals used in the growing of organic crops that are approved by United States Organic Standards.
+Furthermore, there are over 18 chemicals used in the growing of organic crops that are approved by the United States Organic Standards.

-According to National Center for Food and Agricultural Policy, The two top organic fungicides are copper and sulfur.
+According to the National Center for Food and Agricultural Policy, The two top organic fungicides are copper and sulfur.

 Most of these pesticides are even used more than their synthetic counterparts due to their lack of ineffectiveness.

 What’s worse, some organic farms are such by certification not by practice.